 “At Unitil, we strongly believe in the importance of STEM education and we’re thrilled that New Heights provides local students with innovative STEM programs.
 New Heights encourages the youth in our community to learn, discover, and explore the world around them, and we’re proud to support their efforts.”

 — Carol Valianti, VP of Communications & Public Affairs, Unitil

 Each year New Heights holds exciting community events where the Seacoast rallies to help sponsor youth programming.
 If you are interested in learning more or signing up to be a volunteer, please contact Lee Frank.

-The impact of modern society on youth is staggering: more kids are dropping out of schools than at any other time in history, we are falling way behind the global average in STEM, aggression and violence is on the rise in and out of the classroom, and kids are struggling to find their own unique voice in a media and message-drenched world.
+The impact of modern society on youth is staggering: more kids are dropping out of schools than at any other time in history, we are falling way behind the global average in STEAM, aggression and violence is on the rise in and out of the classroom, and kids are struggling to find their own unique voice in a media and message-drenched world.

 Your donation will help fund programs that will provide youth with a breadth of opportunities for connecting with others and discovering their potential.
 We offer a welcoming, fun-centered environment where youth are encouraged to experience themselves and the world in new ways, allowing them to think, be, and do all the things that will help them unlock their true potential.

 If you are looking for a way to further your education or experience working with youth through STEAM, Adventure, or another facet of youth programming, please consider an Internship!
 To apply, or for more information, please contact Meghan Rice.

 New Heights programs vary in cost depending on travel, supplies, and staffing needs.
 Examples of programs that require sponsorships in order to keep tuition costs affordable for families include FIRST LEGO League Robotics, Mad Circus Skills, 5th grade Ski and Snowboard Club, and extended wilderness expeditions.